xuanwang91/xuanwang91.github.io/_pages/cv.md

 - **Journal Reviewer**

+  ACM Transactions on Intelligent Systems and Technology (ACM TIST)

+  Data Mining and Knowledge Discovery

+  Bioinformatics

-  ACM Transactions on Intelligent Systems and Technology (ACM TIST), Data Mining and Knowledge Discovery, Bioinformatics, Journal of the American Medical Informatics Association (JAMIA)
+  Journal of the American Medical Informatics Association (JAMIA)